brisa-build/brisa/packages/docs/api-reference/brisa-cli/brisa-build.md

 const html = await renderToString(jsx(Component, { foo: 'bar' }));
 ```

+> [!WARNING]
+>
+> Server Actions are not supported in standalone components for security reasons.

 ## Skip open Tauri app

 When the `output` is set to `desktop`, `ios`, or `android` in `brisa.config.ts`, the build is done twice: